AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Electron beam simulation results

 The SHINE design parameters were optimized to investigate the self-chirping scheme for generating attosecond X-ray FEL pulses.
-In the injector section, beam dynamics were simulated using ASTRA \cite{astra} with one million macroparticles, while downstream linac and transport line were simulated using ELEGANT \cite{elegant}.
-Collective effecs including the LSC, CSR effect, and wakefeild were included in the simulation.
-Here, the two-stage compression scheme is used for the self chirping scheme.
+In the injector section \cite{chen22,zhu2022inhibition}, beam dynamics were simulated using ASTRA \cite{astra} with one million macroparticles, while downstream linac and transport line were simulated using ELEGANT \cite{elegant}.
+Collective effects including the LSC, CSR, and wakefields were included in the simulation.
+Here, the two-stage compression scheme is used for the self-chirping scheme.
 The beam passes through five linac sections (L1, LH, L2, L3 and L4) and two bunch compression sections (BC1 and BC2).
 The LH section includes a 3.9 GHz third harmonic rf structure while the other accelerating sections are composed of 1.3 GHz cryomodules.
-After BC2, linac sections L3 and L4 provide further acceleration; both are set to a phase of 0 deg to avoid perturbing the longitudinal phase space, ultimately raising the beam energy to 8 GeV.
+After BC2, linac sections L3 and L4 provide further acceleration and are operated at zero phase in order to avoid perturbations to the longitudinal phase space, raising the beam energy to around 8 GeV.
 The phases of the L1, LH, and L2 cavities were tuned to optimize the longitudinal phase space and to realize the beam‑shaping after the BC2.

-A ramped, high peak current profile is favorable for the self-chirping scheme, and is typically located at the head of the bunch, as shown in \cite{hard}.
+A ramped, high peak current profile is favorable for the self-chirping scheme, and is typically located at the head of the bunch, as shown in Ref.~\cite{hard}.
 In this study, we found that it is possible to tune the location of the current spike along the electron bunch, either near the head or closer to the tail.
 Figure \ref{fig:left} shows two representative cases obtained in our simulations, referred to as the head-current spike and tail-current spike cases, respectively.
 Figure \ref{fig:left}(a) and (b) show the longitudinal phase space distributions at the end of BC2 and L4 for the head-current spike case.
 In this working point, the L1 phase is set to $-4.6^\circ$, the LH phase to $-142.2^\circ$, and the L2 phase to $-33.4^\circ$.
 To optimize the slice energy spread at the entrance of the undulator, the peak current of the head spike after the BC2 was intentionally reduced to control the self-chirping process.
 After the BC2, the bunch exhibits a full width at half maximum (FWHM) length of approximately 10 fs and a peak current of 6 kA.

 Figure \ref{fig:left}(c) and (d) present the longitudinal phase space distribution after BC2 and L4 for the tail-current spike case.
 In this scenario, the L1 phase is adjusted to $-12.1^\circ$, the LH phase is set to $-152.0^\circ$, and the L2 phase is tuned to $-28.9^\circ$.
 The primary distinction of the tail spike case is that the current spike is located at the trailing edge of the electron bunch.
 After BC2, the longitudinal phase space distribution exhibits a small protrusion beneath the characteristic ``C shaped'' profile, where electrons accumulate and form a current spike.
 During subsequent transport through sections L3 and L4, this current spike region develops a sufficiently strong chirp due to the LSC effect.
 Additionally, a high-current region formed by nonlinear compression is also present at the bunch head, similarly contributing a minor chirp.
 Compared to the head-current spike case, the peak current in the tail-current spike case is lower, approximately 5 kA, resulting in a correspondingly smaller chirp.
 Moreover, between the two high-current regions lies a plateau region with a current of approximately 2 kA.